 The Corruptive Force of Government

 Doublespeak by William Lutz.
 Language is anarchy.
 There is no centralized government or institution that controls it.
 Language is instead the result of the interactions of thousands if not millions of people who desire to communicate with each other.
 Governments have a different agenda, however.
 They seek to bend and distort language to create an artificial reality, a world where the aggressive actions of the State have no negative consequences.
-The author of this book includes examples of this book includes examples of business distorting language as well, but what is amazing is how often these businesses recruit various government departments to deceive the public.
+The author of this book includes examples of businesses distorting language as well, but what is amazing is how often these businesses recruit various government departments to deceive the public.

 Setting the Record Straight